AdaCore/ada-spark-rfcs/considered/rfc-oop-constructors.rst

 initialization for records - if initialization should only be done some times and not others, it is to be done in the constructor (which is available for records and class records).
-With class records, aggreates are a shortcut for field by field assignment after iniitalization.
+With class records, aggreates are a shortcut for field by field assignment after initialization.

+Class record, and record that contain constructirs, can only use the new aggregate notation.

+To maintain compatibilty, non-class record types (including tagged types) that do not have constructors will sill be initialized following legacy rules, in particular field default values will not be computed if initialized by an aggregate.

 For example: